HugoChen1212/EcommerceProject/README.md

 - `git remote add origin git@github.com:HugoChen1212/EcommerceProject.git`
 - `git pull origin main`
 - `git branch` check which branch you are on, if you are on master branch need to run `git fetch origin main` then run `git checkout main`
--  Please branch of from main to a new components or update
+-  Please branch of from main to create a new components or update
 - cd EcommerceProject
 - run `npm run ios` or `npm run android` or `npm run web` to testing the app project